nbeaver/why-linux-is-better/README.rst

 .. _Unison: http://www.cis.upenn.edu/~bcpierce/unison/
 .. _xchat: http://xchat.org/download/

 (This list isn't particularly significant, it's just example open-source software that I happen to use which has a Windows version.)

-Also, the Chocolatey development team acknowledges it `does not currently have package moderation or package signing`_ in place yet, which is significant for overcoming Window's issue with `installing software from untrusted sources`_.
+Also, the Chocolatey development team acknowledges that it `does not currently have package moderation or package signing`_ in place yet, which is significant for overcoming Window's issue with `installing software from untrusted sources`_.

 .. _does not currently have package moderation or package signing: https://chocolatey.org/about
 .. _installing software from untrusted sources: `Malware.`_